 Interactive Activity

-Sometimes educators attribute classroom dynamics to individual children/students rather than to the environment as a whole.
-In this activity, the goal is to encourage educators to look at the environmental factors that are the underlying cause of the classroom dynamic, as opposed to seeing individual children/students as the cause of disruptions.
-It is important to look at the environment and all environmental factors (including physical space, social relationships, and the temporal environment) to understand what changes may potentially be contributing to these difficulties.
-Specifically examine how changes in curriculum can affect the structure and pacing of the day including how everyone in the room is relating to each other, as well as how this may be impacting students.
+This case study is designed to consider how changes in curriculum can affect the structure and pacing of the day including how everyone in the room is relating to each other, as well as how this may be impacting children and educators in the classroom community.
 This case study shares the educator viewpoint on changes in a classroom followed by discussion questions.

 Case Study - Educator Viewpoint

-- The child care centre has recently implemented approaches that are derived from How Does Learning Happen?
-(HDLH) Daisy, an educator in the centre, is not sure what is expected of her in this new environment but she is open to learning.
-When HDLH was first introduced, she read most of it, and found that is seemed intuitive.
+- A child care centre (Apple Kids Centre) has recently implemented approaches that are derived from How Does Learning Happen?
+(HDLH) Daisy is a Registered Early Childhood Educator working at Apple Kids.
+Daisy has been in the field for more than 20 years and she is not sure what is expected of her in this new environment but she is open to learning.
+When HDLH was first introduced, she read most of it, and found that it seemed intuitive.
 However, over the past few months Daisy has noticed several changes in the centre.

-- For one thing, the centre used to have a schedule of themes that they would work on each week.
+- For one thing, Apple Kids has always used a schedule of themes that they would work on each week.
 For example, Mondays were for cooking, Tuesdays for sports, Wednesday was science, Thursday was a community walk, and Friday was for families to come in and do an activity.
 These themes helped to know what was going to happen each week.
 In addition, the day was structured with snack, lunch, washroom, reading, play and outdoor time each day.
-With the implementation of HDLH, these routines have been adjusted with an emphasis on asking children/students what they would like to do.
+With the implementation of HDLH, these routines have been adjusted with an emphasis on asking children what they would like to do.
 As a result, the day is getting less and less structured.
-Daisy finds this difficult and she finds that she is spending more of her time writing down what the children/students are saying and asking to do.
+Daisy finds this difficult and she is spending more of her time writing down what the children are saying and asking to do.
 She sometimes feels that what she is writing down is not particularly relevant but she has to show that she is participating.

-- For example, the children/students wanted to play hockey, so Daisy went and bought 10 hockey sticks.
-When she brought them into the centre, the children/students played with them for a few minutes and quickly became bored.
-She feels that these activities are taking up her time and the result is that she has less time to do what she did before, including spending one-on-one time with Sarah, a child/student who uses mobility aids and who Daisy sees as having very high needs.
+- For example, the children wanted to play hockey, so Daisy used her small budget to buy 10 hockey sticks.
+When she brought them into the class, the children played with them for a few minutes and quickly became bored.
+Daisy is frustrated because both her time and resources are quickly depleted.
+She feels has less time to do what she did before, including spending one-on-one time with Sarah, a child who uses mobility aids and who Daisy sees as having very high needs.

 Discussion Questions

-- Is it really because of Karen that behavior has changed?
+- Is it really because of Nelly that behaviour has changed?
 What else might be causing that change?

 - What about Michael?
 What do we know about him, what strategies might you use to support him?

-- What about Lucy's behaviour?
-How can we address the role of the educator in the
+- What about Lucy's behaviour and concerns?
+How can we address the role of the educator

 - Note: Think of roles and responsibility, training, supports, consistent staff, etc.

-- What are Sarah, Karen, Michael, Daisy, and Lucy teaching us about what is happening in this classroom?
+- What are Sarah, Nelly, Michael, Daisy, and Lucy teaching us about what is happening in this classroom?
 From a universal design standpoint, what could be better… and what about differentiated instruction?
+What kinds of ableism are evident in this scenario?

 - What factors in the physical, social and temporal (time or pacing) environment do you